 Market coverage also refers to the extent that selling and distribution activities will access the targeted customers or market segments.
 For example, an exporter of luxury products may not require their market coverage in a foreign country to extend beyond the major urban centres.

 8. Customer support services

 Regardless of the distance between headquarters and the international market, today’s communications systems enable parties to communicate almost instantaneously via telephone, instant messaging, text messaging and emails.
 Communication technology helps to avoid some of the constraints posed by earlier communication methods and allows agents, distributors and consumers to have their queries answered quickly.

 International markets and customers may be several time zones removed from the source of the information or service.
 As a result, exporters find themselves under pressure from competitors to provide 24/7 services to international customers.
 Customers increasingly expect customer service agents and technicians to be available around the clock.
-The complexity and newness of products and services will determine whether exporters choose to have their own employees provide customer support services or go through intermediaries such as agents or distributors when little to no customer service is required.
-For complicated products, such as computers and other types of equipment, exporters need to provide access to local technicians for repairs and maintenance.
+The complexity and newness of products and services will determine whether exporters choose to have their own employees or intermediaries provide customer support services.
+If the exporter requires little to no customer service, they can use intermediaries such as agents or distributors.
+For complicated products, like computers and other equipment, exporters need to provide access to local technicians for repairs and maintenance.

 An obvious consideration when developing a sales channel strategy is cost, particularly the cost-benefit analysis of one strategy versus another.
 Every link in the sales network implies a cost.
-The level of control and customer reach may be lower for certain distribution methods, but could be significantly less expensive, thereby offsetting loss in sales volumes.
+The level of control and customer reach may be lower for certain distribution methods but could also be less expensive.
+Thereby offsetting loss in sales volumes.